 Troubleshooting Your Fondant

-If you're not getting exactly what you bargained for, don't sweat it.
-It could be the weather, or some other variable messing with your consistency.
+If you're not getting exactly what you bargained for, the weather or some other variable could be messing with your consistency.
 Here are the most common problems — and how to fix 'em.

-Knead 15 ounces (420 g) of modeling chocolate into one recipe of marshmallow fondant.
+Knead 15 ounces of modeling chocolate into one recipe of marshmallow fondant.

 Mix an equal amount of store-bought fondant into the marshmallow fondant.
 Or, knead a few teaspoons of melted vegetable shortening or glycerine, or a few drops of cooled boiled water into the fondant to soften and make it more elastic.

-If you're not using your fondant right away, spray plastic wrap or a zip-top bag with non-stick spray and place your fondant inside.
-It will keep for two months at room temp, four months if refrigerated and six months if frozen.
-When you're ready to use, bring it back to room temperature before using.
+If you're not using your fondant right away, store it by spraying plastic wrap or a zip-top bag with non-stick spray and place your fondant inside.
+It will keep for two months at room temperature, four months if refrigerated and six months if frozen.
+When you're ready to use, bring it back to room temperature before you begin.
 You may also need to microwave it for about 30 seconds before rolling it out.